-Appropriately responding to the weather is essential.
+Appropriately responding to weather is essential.
 Unfortunately, weather forecasts can be uncertain and difficult to act upon.
-Knowing where, when, how and even if a weather event will impact a specific geographic location (like your production facility) is almost impossible to determine based on the average forecast.
+Knowing where, when, how and even if a weather event will impact a specific geographic location (like your production facility) is almost impossible to determine using the average forecast.

 Without a clear, to-the-point weather forecast, decision makers are forced to strike a delicate and often difficult balance between action and inaction.
-For the sake of both employees and facilities, it’s essential to respect the threat of weather by knowing when to act and when to stand down.
-However, there’s no need to let that encumber productivity and eat away at your bottom line.
+For the sake of your employees and facilities, it’s essential to respect the threat of weather by knowing when to act and how.
+When done correctly, there’s no need for preparedness to encumber productivity or eat away at your bottom line.

-There can be a tendency to underestimate weather’s influence on your business until it’s too late.
-Taking the effects lightly or being underprepared is a sure way to prolong a return to the norm, but an overly cautious approach can be just as disruptive.
+There is a tendency to underestimate the weather’s influence on a business until it’s too late.
+Taking the effects lightly or being under-prepared is a sure way to prolong a return to the norm, but an overly cautious approach can be just as disruptive.

 Weighing too heavily in either direction is ill-advised, especially if that emphasis falls in either of these areas:

 Technological advances make this balance somewhat easier to achieve.
-Less restrictive state-of-the-art PPE means workers can insulate themselves from danger without degrading their ability to function in production environments, all while maintaining a higher comfort level.
+Less restrictive state-of-the-art PPE means workers can protect themselves from danger without degrading their ability to function in production environments.
 Automation has also made it possible to remove workers from the most dangerous environments, thereby eliminating the threat of bodily harm from large parts of the equation.

-The problem is that while these improvements make it easier to strike a balance between prioritizing safety or productivity, they don’t cover all or even most of weather’s dangerous effects.
-If companies are going to act swiftly and certainly when the threat of weather looms, they need to go several steps beyond merely adding new equipment.
+While these improvements make it easier to strike a balance between safety vs. productivity, they don’t cover many of weather’s most dangerous impacts.
+If companies are going to act swiftly and certainly, they need to go several steps beyond merely adding new equipment.

 Part of the challenge that weather-related outages pose is that they come in so many forms.
-Some businesses need to worry about hurricanes and high winds; others fret about fires and floods.
-As a result, individual safety measures may provide just one form of specific protection, not the expansive safety net businesses require.
+Some businesses focus on preparing for hurricanes and high winds; others for fires or floods.
+As a result, the plan in place may not provide the expansive safety net businesses require.

 The only way to be prepared for every type of weather contingency is to develop a business continuity plan.
 The goal of these plans is to respect the health and safety of workers while minimizing weather-influenced disruptions.